Tina Bell: Tribute

 On July 9, 2021, Seattle musicians formed a tribute band and played a show at Central Saloon to honor Bell's legacy.
 Om Johari, singer for Bad Brains tribute band Re-Ignition, had the idea for the show after CBS News' Gayle King contacted her to do a story on Bell.
 The Bam Bam tribute band included musicians such as Matt Cameron, guitarist Kendall Jones of Fishbone, guitarist Ayron Jones, and bassist Jenelle Roccaforte.
 Pearl Jam guitarist Stone Gossard also participated, as did black women Johari selected who were influenced by Bell's music.
 This included Eva Walker of The Black Tones, Shaina Shepherd of BEARAXE, Dmitra Smith of Ex's With Benefits and Dejha Colantuono, songwriter.
 The band played a selection of Bam Bam songs at the show.
 CBS followed up on Bell's legacy, with a packaged story by Lee Cowan on the first broadcast of CBS Mornings.

+On June 15, 2026, Lenny Kaye paid tribute to Bam Bam and Tina Bell on his weekly radio program on the SiriusXM Underground Garage channel with a three-song mini-set, along with a back story about the band and their place in the Seattle music scene.